Frequently Asked Questions about the NC Immunization Program (NCIP)

 • Ease the provider burden during federally mandated site visits.

-All providers are required to recertify their enrollment annually.
-Recertification ensures your clinic continues to get state-supplied vaccines during the upcoming year.
+All providers are required to recertify their enrollment every 24 months.
+In addition to recertification, all providers are required to submit their provider profile every 12 months.
+Recertification ensures your clinic continues to receive start-supplied vaccines during the upcoming year.

 The recertification process is mandated by the federal Vaccines for Children (VFC) Program.
 We cannot send vaccines to providers with no current contract on file.

-NCIP initiates the process by sending you a recertification packet.
-You do not need to do anything about recertification until you receive the packet.
+The NCIP initiates the process by sending you a recertification communication.
+You do not need to do anything about recertification until you receive the communication.

 • Return deadline.
 Failure to return by the deadline will result in vaccine shipment delays and may result in removal from the program.

 • Provider agreement to be signed by the lead physician (or health director, for local health departments).
-Signee must be a Medical Doctor (MD) or Doctor of Osteopathy (DO).
-Contracts signed by nurse practitioners, physician assistants and/or pharmacists will not be accepted.
+Signee must be a Medical Doctor (MD), Doctor of Osteopathy (DO).
+Nurse Practitioner (NP), Physician's Assistant (PA), or Registered Immunizing Pharmacist (RPh) licensed in North Carolina.

 • Provider profile that will need to include: